hudson-and-thames/mlfinlab/docs/source/implementations/codependence_marti.rst

 =====================

-The work mentioned above introduces a new approach of representing the random variables that splits apart dependency and distribution without loosing any information.
+The work mentioned above introduces a new approach of representing the random variables that splits apart dependency and distribution without losing any information.
 It also contains a distance metric between two financial time series based on the novel approach.

 According to the author's classification: